kiba/Writings/fac/chp15_plans_for_the_future.md

 All patients recovered except one adult.
 He was declared unrecoverable and moved immediately into stasis storage before any additional damage can occur.
 This is standard policy.

 We should be expecting to move them back where they belong.
 I made a decision to also dump the dead male body as well.
-I am not dealing with dangerous ninjas.
+I am washing my hand off of rescuing any dead ninja.

 Addendum: I got yet into another argument with Rin about moving them back or not.
 She was very insistent on taking care of them, not just their physical health, but also mental health as well.
 I also pointed out that they are trained killers and missing-nins.
 She argued back against me that we don't know their history and who they are.
 We kept arguing back and forth, sometime in circles.